- There are three types of aged care which range from the ability to live independently or in supplemented accommodation

 Understanding your rights and responsibilities as well as those of the service provider will help you make an informed decision and get the best quality care to suit your relative’s needs.

-3. Work out the costs
+3. Work out the costs of moving into aged care

 There are a number of fees that may be payable in a Government subsidised aged care home.
 Some of these fees are fixed and others depend on your relative’s financial circumstances.
 Government subsidies may also be available.